Penwith and the Isles of Scilly Area Fund

 Over 50 people benefited from the workshops and many went on the path to training including Food Safety.
 A number of the beneficiaries are now volunteers helping run the soup making workshops and a few have become volunteers selling soup at pop up events.

 The success of the Treneer Soup Kitchen workshops and the popularity of the workshops has made it necessary to relocate to larger premises.
 They intend to continue to provide soup, social and self-care workshops through partnership with Working Links and others for the isolates, unemployed and underprivileged in Penzance and surrounding areas.
 They will also continue to develop and group their ‘Flask Soup Friday’ deliveries and pop up events with their growing band of volunteers, helping them to progress towards self-sufficiency and employment, whilst also aiming in the longer term to make WAC sustainable.

-The Penwith and IOS Fund has four funding rounds a year for applications over £1,000, the dates for 2018 are;
+The Penwith and IOS Fund has four funding rounds a year, the dates for 2018 are:

 Deadline: 17th May 2018

 Panel: 21st June 2018

 Deadlie: 1st November 2018